AustinLe9/AustinLe_MyAssessmentApplicationSubmission/README.md

 3. Wait for the download to finish.
 4. Click start the emulator.
 5. Wait for the app to load.
-6. Enjoy your time with the app.
+6. Enjoy your time with the app.# AustinLe_MyAssessmentApplication